Laquon Treadwell

-Laquon Malik Treadwell (born June 14, 1995) is an American football wide receiver for the Seattle Seahawks of the National Football League (NFL).
-He played college football at Ole Miss from 2013 to 2015, where he left as the school's all-time leader in receptions with 202 during the course of three seasons.
-He was drafted by the Minnesota Vikings in the first round of the 2016 NFL Draft.
-He has also played for the Atlanta Falcons.
+Laquon Raymond Treadwell (born June 14, 1995) is an American professional football wide receiver for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Ole Miss Rebels from 2013 to 2015, earning second-team All-American honors in 2015.
+He left as the school's all-time leader in receptions with 202 during the course of three seasons.
+Treadwell was selected by the Minnesota Vikings in the first round of the 2016 NFL draft.
+He has also been a member of the Atlanta Falcons, Jacksonville Jaguars, New England Patriots, Arizona Cardinals, Seattle Seahawks, and Baltimore Ravens.

-High school career
+Early life

 Treadwell attended Crete-Monee High School in suburban Chicago, where he finished his three-year football career as the second-leading receiver in Illinois prep history with 3,563 yards.
 He played primarily as a wide receiver during his career, but he was also the team's quarterback as a freshman and also played on defense his sophomore through senior years.
 As a sophomore, he caught 58 passes for 811 yards and seven touchdowns.
 As a junior, he was named the NWI Times Offensive Player of the Year, Southland Conference Offensive Player of the Year and a first-team all-state pick when he recorded 75 catches for 1,391 yards and 18 touchdowns on offense and 45 tackles (10 for loss) and eight sacks on defense.
 Treadwell was named the Chicago Tribune Player of the Year, NWI Times Offensive Player of the Year, and all-state first-team as a senior after leading Crete-Monee to a 14–0 record and the Class 6A state title; he hauled in 81 catches for 1,424 yards and 16 touchdowns and rushed for 257 yards and seven more scores on the ground, while on defense he compiled 56 tackles and six interceptions.
 For his senior season efforts, Treadwell was named an All-American selection by Under Armour, USA Today, MaxPreps and SuperPrep.
 As a standout basketball guard and forward, Treadwell averaged 13.0 points and 8.6 rebounds per game for the Warriors.

 Following his senior season, Treadwell played in the 2013 Under Armour All-America Game, where he was covered by the nation's No.1 cornerback and Florida recruit Vernon Hargreaves III, according to the Orlando Sentinel.
 He finished the game with six catches for 46 yards.